owid/owid-datasets/datasets/World population over 12,000 years - various sources (2019)/README.md

-# World Population over 12000 years - various sources (2019)
+# World population over 12,000 years - various sources (2019)

 Among others these are the original source: